 PASTEL is a social enterprise set up by carers, in 2005, with the social aim of encouraging and supporting vulnerable and disadvantaged adults, young adults, carers and their families to make the most of their lives - providing a range of weekday, evening and weekend opportunities for informal learning (personal development / life skills) and social activities.
 Customers include adults, and young adults, with autism and/or learning disabilities and/or mental health issues eg anxiety, depression - as well as Carers and older people seeking company.
 We aim to to prevent social isolation and promote general health and wellbeing.
 We help people to relax and enjoy themselves, make new friends and experience new activities.
 Ultimately we aim to support a more compassionate and inclusive community.

 PASTEL is based at the multi-functional Fromus Centre, Saxmundham, in rural East Suffolk.

-Originally funded by the Big Lottery Fund, for three years, PASTEL CIC's subsequent funders and partners have included Suffolk County Council, Suffolk Coastal District Council, Open College Network, Suffolk Discrimination Law Service, TESCO, Waitrose, EDF Energy, Magnox, The Saxmundham & District Community Interest Company, The Rotary Club of Saxmundham & District and Brook Farm Residents Association.
+Originally funded by the Big Lottery Fund, for three years, PASTEL CIC's subsequent funders and partners have included Suffolk County Council, Suffolk Coastal District Council, Open College Network, Suffolk Discrimination Law Service, TESCO, Waitrose, EDF Energy, Magnox, The Saxmundham & District Community Interest Company, The Rotary Club of Saxmundham & District, Saxmundham Town Council and Brook Farm Residents Association.